Toxic Foods for Dogs

 YEAST DOUGH

-Dogs can’t eat yeast dough.
-If a dog eats yeast dough, it can continue to rise in his stomach.
+Of all the foods poisonous to dogs, yeast dough is one of the lesser-known dangers.
+If a dog eats yeast dough, it can continue to rise in their stomach.
 Besides causing pain, rising dough could cause a condition called bloat, where the dog’s stomach twists, sealing off both ends.
 If untreated, bloat can be fatal.
 Also, the rising dough produces ethanol, a form of alcohol, which can lead to fatal alcohol poisoning.

 ADDITIONAL FOODS TO AVOID

-Don’t give your dog anything that could block his intestines if swallowed, like corncobs or avocado pits.
+Speaking of what dogs can’t eat, don’t give your furry friend anything that could block their intestines if swallowed—like corncobs or avocado pits.
 Both can cause an obstruction of the bowels, which may require a costly and painful surgery to remove.
 Pay attention to the size of any bones or treats you give your dog, too.
 Chewing a bone can be good; swallowing one whole is not.
+Always supervise your dog when they’re chewing a bone, a natural chew, or even a chew toy.

-Spicy, rich, greasy foods, while not specifically life threatening, may cause vomiting or diarrhea.
+While not specifically life threatening, spicy, rich, and greasy foods may cause vomiting or diarrhea.
 Of course, neither of those is pleasant, for you or your dog.

-If you know your dog has ingested any of these foods, contact your veterinarian right away.
+If you know your furry friend has ingested any of these foods that are bad for dogs, contact your veterinarian right away.
 If possible, tell your vet how much of the food your dog ate.

 If your dog is vomiting, seems lethargic, has diarrhea, or has a painful, distended stomach, call your veterinarian immediately.
 If you suspect a food may be the source of the problem, tell your vet what food and how much you think your dog ate.
-Prompt treatment can stop or reverse the effects of many of these foods, but if you wait too long to seek help, it could cost your dog his life.
+Prompt treatment can stop or reverse the effects of many of these toxic foods for dogs.